+Step 2.
 Right-click on the application and select ‘Properties’.
-Copy the ‘Command’.
+Copy the ‘Command’ row content.
+For my example, it is “transmission-gtk %U”.
 This is the actual terminal command that launches the program.

 Click ‘Add’ and paste the copied command in the ‘Command’ section.
 You can give ‘Name’ and ‘Comment’ whatever you want.
 Click ‘Add’.

-The program will get added in the Startup Applications.
+The program will get added to the Startup Applications.

-Next time you restart Ubuntu, you should see the program start automatically.
+That’s it!
+Next time you restart your Ubuntu PC, you should see the added programs start automatically.

 HI, thank you